 The annualised gross contract rate will almost certainly not match the income figure shown on a tax return and so it is imperative that borrowers exercise caution when deciding how to apply for a mortgage.

-Tony Harris who heads up our partner IFA, Contractor Financials, commented:
+Tony Harris, who runs specialist IFA, Contractor Financials, commented:

 “The key to avoiding any problems with this initiative is to ensure you approach the correct lender in the first place.
 If you intend to use the gross contract, as opposed to the traditional company accounts or umbrella company payslips route, it is vital that any application is made to those lenders who specifically welcome contract-based income underwriting.